Placeblock/CommandAPI/README.md

 Because there are still methods which are the same for every command, it is recommended to create a class between the Paper-/Bungee-Commandbridge, an example is shown below.

-You should create a Source Class which holds your Custom Player and the CommandSender, because when the command gets executed from console you can set the Custom Player to null and in your execute lambda a simple check is needed to confirm that the command was sent by an actual player. <br />
-IMPORTANT: PaperCommandBridge and WaterfallCommandBridge does this for you.

 ### Example (Paper):
 ```
 public abstract class PaperCommand extends PaperCommandBridge<CustomPlayer> {